 The Office of Diversity and Inclusion supports the Mount Sinai Health System in living up to our principles of diversity and inclusion for excellence and innovation.
 Our mission is to champion a diverse workforce, strive to create a multicultural environment, and foster an inclusive setting as we care for a diverse patient population in New York City.
 Led by Gary Butts, MD, Dean for Diversity Programs, Policy, and Community Affairs.

 - Office of Academic Development and Enrichment

-This office provides career development for faculty members.
+This office provides career development for faculty members, trainees and fellows.
 We offer a broad range of workshops, specialized one-on-one meetings, collaboration initiatives, and direct access to the many resources of the Icahn School of Medicine at Mount Sinai.
 We also provide guidance and resources for faculty to enhance mentoring, become leaders, and collaborate.
 Led by Lakshmi Devi, PhD, Dean for Academic Development and Enrichment.